cirKITers/qml-essentials/docs/usage.md

 See page [*Ansaetze*](ansaetze.md) for more details regarding the `Gates` class.
 If a list of encodings is provided, the input is assumed to be multi-dimensional.
 Otherwise multiple inputs are treated as batches of inputs.
 If you want to visualize zero-valued encoding gates in the model, set `remove_zero_encoding` to `False` on instantiation.

+In case of a multi-dimensional input, you can obtain the highest frequency in each encoding dimension from the `model.frequencies` property.
+Now, `model.degree` in turn will reflect the highest number in this list.

 ## State Preparation